 Tailor the resume to the industry and profession you are applying for.

-While you should be careful not to overdo it, using some industry jargon and buzz words will help the hiring manager realize they are dealing with a candidate who understands the open position.
+While you should be careful not to overdo it, using industry jargon and buzz words will help the hiring manager realize they are dealing with a candidate who understands the open position.

 While a complete discussion is beyond this post, industry jargon and buzz words are also important when your resume is entered into applicant tracking systems, so that it can be recalled and brought to the forefront during keyword searches.